jackbergus/DISeASE/README.md

 # DISeASE
 ## by Giacomo Bergami and Alexander Pollok

 This project provides an implementation of a subset of IBM Watson architecture from scratch.
+[Here](https://www.youtube.com/watch?v=3FWMLVSx58M)'s a short demo.

 ### 1. Compiling